 Although the functioning of registered student organizations must be confined to and controlled by their active membership, organizations may invite others to attend or participate in events of general interest.

 - Advisers.
-To assist in providing continuity from year to year, organizations are encouraged to have a Yale administrator or faculty member as an adviser or a committee composed primarily of Yale administrators and faculty members that is advisory (nonvoting) to the organization.
+To assist in providing continuity from year to year, organizations are encouraged to have a Yale staff or faculty member as an adviser.

 - Financial Records and Reports.
 A record of all income and expenses and supporting documentation is to be maintained at all times.
 Each registered undergraduate organization is fully responsible for its own finances.
 These responsibilities include the maintenance of original receipts and account reconciliation.
 Financial records and reports may be audited by the University at any time.
 Heads of college may require similar or more extensive reporting for organizations operating essentially from a particular residential college.
 Incorporated student organizations are advised to consult with the Internal Revenue Service for specific information regarding tax obligations and responsibilities.

 - Nonprofit Status.
 All undergraduate organizations are to be operated exclusively on a nonprofit basis.
-If it becomes necessary for the organization to incorporate, this action is to be undertaken after consultation with the assistant dean of student affairs, Hannah Peck.
+If it becomes necessary for the organization to incorporate as a nonprofit with the IRS, this action is to be undertaken after consultation with the assistant dean of student affairs, Hannah Peck.
 Any undergraduate organization that incorporates must do so strictly on a nonprofit basis and in a manner that perpetuates its undergraduate status.

 - Profits and Wages.
 The overwhelming majority of students involved with undergraduate organizations receive no compensation for their contributions.
 While the Yale College Dean’s Office and the Committee on Undergraduate Organizations applaud and prefer such volunteerism, permission for students to be paid for services they perform has occasionally been granted to a few organizations.
 Organizations wishing to pay wages to any students must receive advance written approval to do so from the assistant dean of student affairs, Hannah Peck.